Light-cone Sum Rule Analysis of Semileptonic Decays $\Lambda_b^0 \to \Lambda_c^+ \ell^- \overline{\nu}_\ell$: Light-cone sum rules of semileptonic decays

-Before the light-cone sum rule calculation and analysis of the processes $\Lambda_b^0\to\Lambda_c^+\ell^-\overline{\nu}_\ell$, it should be convinced that the light-cone sum rule approach is appliable in this bottom baryon to charm baryon decay.
-Similar to the light-cone sum rule analysis of $B\to D^{(*)}$ transition form factors, the correlation function is expanded near the light-cone with the finite charm quark mass, and the light-cone dominance region of the momentum of final charm baryon $p$ and momentum transfer $q$.
-With the same discussion in reference \cite{Faller:2008tr} and the applications in references \cite{Gubernari:2018wyi,Aliev:2019ojc,Bordone:2019vic,Gao:2021sav,Gubernari:2022hrq}, the light-cone sum rule is convinced fulfilled in this work.
-This approach introduces the light-cone distribution amplitudes with increasing twists in the operator product expansion of SVZ QCD sum rules to substitute the vacuum condensate operator with increasing dimensions, which gives an easy way to calculate the three-point correlation function in the QCD sum rule method.
+Before the theoretical analysis, one should convince oneself that the light-cone sum rule approach is valid for the physical process of bottom baryon for charm baryon decay.
+Similar to the light-cone sum rule analysis of $B\to D^{(*)}$ transition form factors, one expands the correlation function near the light-cone with the finite charm quark mass and with the light-cone dominance region of the interpolating charm baryon states momentum $p$ and momentum transfer $q$.
+With the same discussion as that in reference \cite{Faller:2008tr} and the applications in references \cite{Wang:2017jow,Gubernari:2018wyi,Aliev:2019ojc,Bordone:2019vic,Gao:2021sav,Gubernari:2022hrq}, the light-cone sum rule approach is used in this work to calculate the $\Lambda_b^0\to\Lambda_c^+\ell^-\overline{\nu}_\ell$ processes.
+This approach employs a vacuum to an on-shell state correlation function and it is different from the conventional SVZ sum rule which is vacuum-to-vacuum.
+The other difference is that, in light-cone sum rule one expands the field operator product near the light-cone $x^2=0$ with a series of light-cone distribution amplitudes, while in the conventional SVZ sum rule one expands the field operator product near the position $x=0$ with a series of vacuum condensate operators.
+It gives us an easy way to calculate the form factors that appear in the three-point correlation function in the QCD sum rule method.